stratosphereips/StratosphereWindowsIps/README.md

 The test7.binetflow file is provided as an example.
 The StratosphereWatcher.py program will first download some necessary files from the Internet and then it will run the detection on the binetflow file.
     See the following sections to know exactly what StratosphereWatcher.py is doing.

-## Running it by reading the flows from StdIn
+## Running it by reading the flows from Stdin
-This method can be used to read a file or to read the flows from an ra program (Argus client suite).
+This method can be used to read the flows using Stdin from a file or to read the flows from a ra program (Argus client suite).

 ### From a file
+To read the flows from a file do

     cat test7.binetflow | python StratosphereFlow.py

-This possibility is better for fast case, because there is not checking updates.
-Caution: For first running this program, you use first case for running.
-The reason is config file, which is created in StratosphereWatcher.
+Note that we are using now StratosphereFlow.py directly.
+This is because the StratosphereWatcher takes care of the download of models and that the service is running continually.
+In this case, StratosphereFlow.py read the flows directly without any update.
+To be able to use this way of reading a file from Stdin, Stratosphere still needs to create its configuration file, that is way at first is better to run it at least once with the file as a parameter.

 # Configuration
-This program
-You can also manage the configuration file, where are some features for this program.
+Stratosphere Windows IPS uses a configuration file to tune its behavior.
+This file is automatically created when you run StratosphereWatcher.py.
+After the configuration file is created, you can manually edit it and the program will notice and honor the changes.

-# Files in project
+# What each files does in Stratosphere Windows IPS
 ## StratosphereWatcher.py

-- downloading updates and files
+- Downloads updates, models files and modules files.
-- creating process
+- Creating the main detection process
-- in future it shoud start windows service.
+- In the future it should start windows service.

 ## StratosphereFlow.py

-- it takes flows from stdin
+- It can read flows from Stdin.
-- it decides when tim_window starts and ends
+- It decides when the  time window of the detection starts and ends.
-- it stores flows in queue
+- It stores the flows in a queue.
-- it stores tuple object a ip
+- It manages the tuple objects.

 ## StratosphereTuple.py

-- it creates tuple_objects
+- It creates the tuple objects.
-- one tuple object has a list of flows
-- it computes state for current tuple
+- It computes the state of the current tuple.

 ## StratosphereDetector.py
-- it calles modules for detecting.
+- It calls the modules for detecting.
+- The modules are downloaded from the Internet and may be updated.

 ## StratosphereConfig.py
-- it creates config file with implicit settings, if there is no config file.
+- It creates the config file with implicit settings if there is no config file.

 ## StratosphereOutput.py
 - For printing a logging.

 # Installation of Argus under Windows
+Coming soon.

-# TODO:
+# TODO
-- create install app.
+- Create install app.
-- runable argus.
-- windows service
+- Windows service